RRZE-HPC/OSACA-CP-2019/README.md

 We expect these numbers to lie within 10% of those in the paper, if run on the same micro architectures as mentioned.
 If your numbers are significantly faster, turbo mode or frequency scaling might be the reson.
 If they are slower, while running on a laptop or desktop machine, energy saving features may have interfered.

 The measured results will be stored as `out.gs.[architecture].txt`.

 Compare numbers to Table I.

+### `./run_predictions.sh`

+We expect these numbers to exactly match those in the paper.
+If your numbers deviate you will mostlikly have used a different compiler.
+Please compare the generated assembly of your compiler (found in `gauss-seidel/*.s`) with those we have generated for the paper (found in `orig/*.s`).

+The OSACA output of your benchmarks can be found in the `measurements` directory in the structure `osaca.[architecture].out`.

+Compare numbers to Table I.